webmad-shared/deploy-to-heroku-react-instructions/README.md

 1. Issue in the terminal `heroku login`.
 2. Add the remote repo to the local repo issuingAñadimos un repositorio remoto al repositorio local con el siguiente comando `Heroku git:remote-a nombre-de-la-app` (we run it in the same folder where is the local repository).
 3. Verify that it has been properly added by issuing `git remote -v`.
-4. Save the necesary environment variables in Heroku.
+4. In Heroku, visit the "Settings" tab and press "Reveal Config Vars".
+Create all the variables of your `.env` file and remember to paste the Mongo Atlas connection string too.

 ### Deploy to Heroku
 1. Commit your changes by issuing `git add .; git commit -m 'your commit message'`.